Clinical impacts and solutions to the climate and environmental emergency

 Graphic source: Climate change impacts on health - WHO

-Healthcare and clinical impacts from the climate and environmental emergency
+Clinical impacts and solutions to the climate and environmental emergency

-Education in the healthcare and clinical impacts arising from the climate and environmental emergency
+Education in clinical impacts and solutions to the climate and environmental emergency

 What is the purpose of CPDmatch?